castorini/anserini/docs/indexing-afriberta.md

 # Indexing the AfriBERTa Corpus

-This document contains instructions to index the [AfriBERTa corpus](https://aclanthology.org/2021.mrl-1.11/) hosted on huggingface at https://huggingface.co/datasets/castorini/afriberta-corpus.
+This document contains instructions to index the [AfriBERTa corpus](https://aclanthology.org/2021.mrl-1.11/) hosted on [huggingface](https://huggingface.co/datasets/castorini/afriberta-corpus).
 The corpus contains train and evaluation sets in 10 African languages.

 # Languages